-There are third-party temperature monitors on the market that do tell you the actual internal temperature.
-One of the oldest tools on the market, the free CoconutBattery, is also one of the most basic that gets the job done.
+There are third-party temperature monitors that do tell you the actual internal temperature.
+One of the oldest tools on the market, the free CoconutBattery, gets the job done.
 With an iOS/iPadOS device connected to your Mac, the app will also give you a battery analysis of your mobile device.
 A premium CoconutBattery version is also available, which adds more diagnostics for a small fee.

-With regular use, your MacBook should maintain optimal temperatures.
-If it doesn't, check your surroundings and follow Apple's tips.
-When in doubt, contact Apple support.
-And there you have it, you now know how to check a MacBook's temperature – pretty easy, huh?
+With typical use, your MacBook should maintain optimal temperatures.
+If it doesn't, refer to the tips above to check your setup and see how you MacBook is running, and if in doubt, contact Apple support.
+And there you have it – you now know how to check your MacBook's temperature – pretty easy, huh?

 Sign up for Black Friday email alerts!